toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 lastValue

-Also if you want more understanding of observables and promise you can checkout our this blog post
+Also if you want more understanding of observables and promise you can check out our this blog post

-All looks fine right.
+All looks fine right?
 What is the problem then?

 Let’s understand what is the issue.